tensorflow/tfjs-models/deeplab/demo/README.md

 ## Setup

-Run `yarn` in the root and 'deeplab' folder to install tsc types.
+Run `yarn` in the root and 'deeplab' folder to install dependencies.

 Run `yarn build-npm` in the 'deeplab' folder.